clundie/tash/README.md

 ## Bugs

+The code that finds direct links to YouTube videos no longer works.

 There is a memory leak in the QuickTime player, which cleans itself up when you click on the controls.
 So do that once in a while.

 ## Copying